sammyd/IntroToOSX/02_first_osx_app/your_first_osx_app.md

 }
 ```

-This calls the `searchGiphy()` function that you created back in the data layer, and then sets the `giphyItems` property on `ViewController` to the results.
+Rather than logging the search results, you're now setting them as the `giphyItems` property on `ViewController`.

 Build and run gifMe to see the results of all the UI work you've been doing: